edgedb/easy-edgedb/chapter13/index.md

 ## Being introspective

-The keyword `introspect` allows us to see more details about types.
+The word introspect literally means to "look inside", and is also an EdgeDB keyword.
+Using the keyword `introspect` allows us to see more details about types.
 Every type has the following fields that we can access: `name`, `properties` and `links`, and `introspect` lets us see them.
 Let's give that a try and see what we get.
 We'll start with this on our `Ship` type, which is fairly small but has all three.
 Here are the properties and links of `Ship` again so we don't forget:

 ```sdl
 type Ship {